 Congressional pressure is most effective when military regulations and established procedures are not being followed.
-It is better to ask a Congressional caseworker to make inquiries for specific information or to redress a particular violation of regulations than to make general requests for help.
+It is more effective to ask a Congressional caseworker to make inquiries for specific information or to redress a particular violation of regulations than to make general requests for help.
 Basing the grievance on facts is also typically more effective than basing it on opinions conjecture.
 Congressional military caseworkers have varying degrees of GI rights advocacy experience and have other responsibilities.
 It is important to stay in touch with them.